Mylestyberg/ML_projects/README.md

- Future Project - Asphalt (Racing Game) - Using DQN with CNN
+ Future Project - Project Cars (Racing Game) - Using DQN with CNN